VCarames/FM--Fylo-Landing-Page-/README.md

 <h2>Contributing</h2>

-Contributions to the Modern Art Gallery website are welcome!
+Contributions to the Fylo website are welcome!
 If you find any issues or would like to suggest enhancements, please submit a pull request.